Top Learning Technology Trends of 2019

 Learning Technology Trends and a Word of Warning

 There’s plenty to reflect on as learning technology trends continue to move at some pace.
 However, to consider how to make the most of these technologies, it’s important that we don’t simply get mesmerized by the latest fancy features—they have to serve a purpose.

 These technological trends reflect changes in the wider learning landscape, enabling social learning to flourish with functionality that encourages peer-to-peer interaction and user-generated content.
 The rise of LXPs is also enabling L&D to capture—and analyze—more data than ever before.
 This is essential to evidence the business impact of learning.

 To discover how you can use the latest learning technologies to deliver the best experience for your learners, while also meeting your organization’s needs, contact our learning experts to find out more.

-This article was originally published on PeopleFluent.
+This article was originally published our sister company PeopleFluent's blog.